dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* TCDiag

    ASCII2NC_INPUT_FORMAT
      Optional string to specify the format of the input data.
-Valid options are "met_point", "little_r", "surfrad", "wwsis", "aeronet", "aeronetv2", or "aeronetv3."
+Valid options are "met_point", "little_r", "surfrad", "wwsis", "aeronet", "aeronetv2", "ismn", or "aeronetv3."

      | *Used by:* ASCII2NC